alpersonalwebsite/react/Redux.md

 Now, rather than using `../../components/Footer/index.js` we will use `./components/Footer/index.js` starting always from our `src/`

-If we place our Components in different folders (let´s say that we move Homepage to `/home/yourUser/yourProject/src/pages/main/Homepage/index.js`) are import statements will not be affected.
+If we place our Components in different folders (let´s say that we move Homepage to `/home/yourUser/yourProject/src/pages/main/Homepage/index.js`) our import statements will not be affected.

 <!-- TODO: A little more about .env file -->